 Initially, the plan had been that Hayes would bow out following the final.
 However, he signed a short-term deal to serve as cover during the 2011 World Cup.
 His last game for Munster was on St Stephen's Day.
 'The Bull' left the Thomond Park pitch to a standing ovation in a win over Connacht.

 He now works on his suckler farm in Limerick.

 The second row left Munster in 2015 but his career rolled on for another three seasons at Premiership side Worcester Warriors.
 Then in his late 30s, O'Callaghan was named Worcester Supporters' Player of the Year for the 2015/16 and 2016/17 seasons.
 He retired from the game at the end of the following season having helped Worcester stay in English rugby's top tier.

-He can now be seen on RTÉ's 'Ireland's Fittest Family' and heard on 2FM.
-Last year, he moved from sports show Game On to the station's breakfast show.
+He can now be seen on RTÉ's 'Ireland's Fittest Family' and heard on 2FM's breakfast show.
+In 2023, he was the performance coach in Davy Fitzgerald's Waterford hurling backroom team.

 28 May 2011; The Munster team, with Paul Darbyshire and his son Jack Darbyshire, celebrate with the cup after victory over Leinster.
 Picture credit: Diarmuid Greene / SPORTSFILE

 Three weeks after the final, Munster players, staff, and fans were in mourning following the death of strength and conditioning coach Paul Darbyshire.
 The previous September, Darbyshire had been diagnosed with Motor Neurone disease.
 Fittingly, Darbyshire and his son Jack got to celebrate the victory on the pitch with captain Paul O'Connell and the team.